 And the ingredients needed for making this delicious toffee cost around $5.

 Over time I’ve adjusted the recipe and found the perfect combination that makes one of the best crunchy chocolaty and nutty toffee around.
 I look forward to making it every year (and know people look forward to receiving it too).
-This month’s Shine Supper Club challenge is sharing a holiday recipe that spreads cheer, and let me tell you, this is a recipe that will make your friends and family thankful for this toffee treat.
+This is a recipe that will make your friends and family thankful for this toffee treat.

 (Adapted from Gourmet)